w5xd/NyeVikingPowerMonitor/README.md

 <li>A work-alike console can be bult using the same retrofit PCB and it fits in the 3D printed enclosure documented below.
 <li>The directional coupler documented below supports the range 1.8MHz to 29MHz and power between 5W to 3000W.
 and the retrofit PCB will work with it, whether in an OEM console that maybe came without a coupler, or with the work-alike console.
-(The unmodifed OEM console will <i>not</i> work with this coupler, even though the connectors are compatible.)
+(The only combination that doesn't work is the unmodifed OEM console will <i>not</i> work with this coupler, even though the connectors are compatible.)
 </ul>